Eve Best

-Emily "Eve" Best (born 31 July 1971) is an English actress and director.
-She is known for her television roles as Dr. Eleanor O'Hara in the Showtime series Nurse Jackie (2009–13), First Lady Dolley Madison in the American Experience television special (2011), and Monica Chatwin in the BBC miniseries The Honourable Woman (2014).
+Emily "Eve" Frances Finlay Best (born 31 July 1971) is an English actress and director.
+She is known for her television roles as Dr Eleanor O'Hara in the Showtime series Nurse Jackie (2009–2015), First Lady Dolley Madison in the American Experience television special (2011), Monica Chatwin in the BBC miniseries The Honourable Woman (2014) and Princess Rhaenys Targaryen in HBO's House of the Dragon (2022–2024).
 She also played Wallis Simpson in the 2010 film The King's Speech.

 Best won the 2006 Olivier Award for Best Actress for playing the title role in Hedda Gabler.
 She made her Broadway debut in the 2007 revival of A Moon for the Misbegotten, winning the Drama Desk Award for Outstanding Actress in a Play, and receiving the first of two nominations for the Tony Award for Best Actress in a Play; the second was for the revival of The Homecoming in 2008.
 She returned to Broadway in the 2015 revival of Old Times.
-She was cast as Princess Rhaenys Targaryen in HBO’s House of the Dragon.

 Early life and education

-Best grew up in Ladbroke Grove, London, the daughter of a design journalist and an actress.
+Best was born in Hammersmith, London and grew up in Ladbroke Grove, London.
+She is the daughter of Alastair Finlay Best, a design journalist and Susanna Joan Best (née Pulford), a theatre director; her mother founded a theatre company called Shakespeare Link, which aimed to spread Shakespeare’s word.
+Her parents married in Chelsea, London in 1968.
+She also has a younger sister Joscelyn Elizabeth born in 1973.
 Her early performances were with the W11 Opera children's opera company in London at the age of nine.
 She attended Wycombe Abbey Girls' School before going on to Lincoln College, Oxford, where she studied English.
 After graduating from Oxford where she had appeared in Oxford University Dramatic Society productions and performed at the Edinburgh Festival, she made her professional debut as Beatrice in Much Ado About Nothing at the Southwark Playhouse.